Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Methodology

 \section{Methodology}

-An overview of the proposed DS-AGC is shown in Fig. \ref{fig:standard_pipeline}, which consists of three main parts. \textbf{(1) Non-Structural Stream:} extracting non-structural EEG features from the three defined domains.
-Based on the extracted DE features at different frequency bands, a feature extractor $F_{NS}(\cdot)$ is defined to process the features from the labeled source, unlabeled source, and unknown target domains.
-To promote domain invariance, a gradient reversal layer is used to reverse the gradients during the feature extraction process, allowing the model to learn domain-invariant features and ensuring that the extracted features from the three domains are indistinguishable. \textbf{(2) Structural Stream:} extracting structural EEG features from the three defined domains.
-Based on the extracted DE features at different frequency bands, a graph convolution network (GCN) is constructed for spatial feature representation, and the corresponding positive samples are generated by data augmentation.
-Then, a feature extractor $F_S(\cdot)$ is defined to characterize structural feature representation from the input, with a contrastive loss ensuring that the structural features extracted from the positive samples are consistent with each other. \textbf{(3) Self-Attentive Fusion:} fusing the extracted non-structural and structural features from the above two parallel streams.
+An overview of the proposed DS-AGC is shown in Fig. \ref{fig:standard_pipeline}, which consists of three main parts. \textbf{(1) Non-Structural Stream:} extracting non-structural EEG features from the labeled source $\mathbb{S}$, unlabeled source $\mathbb{U}$, and unknown target $\mathbb{T}$ domains.
+Based on the extracted DE features at five different frequency bands, a non-structural feature extractor $F_{NS}(\cdot)$ is defined to extract the features from each domain.
+A gradient reversal layer is used to reverse the gradients during the feature extraction process, allowing the model to learn domain-invariant features and ensuring that the extracted features from the three domains are indistinguishable. \textbf{(2) Structural Stream:} extracting structural EEG features from $\mathbb{S}$, $\mathbb{U}$, and $\mathbb{T}$.
+Based on the extracted DE features at five different frequency bands, a graph convolution network (GCN) is constructed for spatial feature representation, and the corresponding positive samples are generated by data augmentation.
+Then, a structural feature extractor $F_S(\cdot)$ is defined to characterize structural feature representation from the input, with a contrastive loss ensuring that the structural features extracted from the positive samples are consistent with each other. \textbf{(3) Self-Attentive Fusion:} fusing the extracted non-structural and structural features from the above two parallel streams.
 A concatenation of the extracted non-structural and structural features is fed into a multi-head self-attention mechanism.
 This fusion process generates a new feature representation that emphasizes the most discriminative features related to emotions and suppresses irrelevant information.
-To ensure the decodability of the features, we train a classifier on the labeled source data using the fused features, with a classification loss.
+To ensure the decodability of the features, we train a classifier on the labeled source data ($\mathbb{S}$) using the fused features, with a classification loss.
 The feature representation and the classifier are optimized jointly, ensuring the final feature representation is effective enough for emotion recognition.